 There is a different difficulty level that you can set from the lowest to the highest.

-3. LECHONG Dog Rope Toy is another great tug toy for German Shepherds.
-This toy is safe for your dog to chew since it’s made from natural cotton fiber.
-This toy, however, doesn’t last very long if your dog is an extremely aggressive chewer.
+3. LECHONG Dog Rope Toys are another great toy for medium and large dogs.
+These rope toys are safe for your dog to chew since it’s made from natural cotton fiber.
+It, however, doesn’t last very long if your dog is an extremely aggressive chewer.

 4. The Lord Anson Agility Set is more budget-friendly than the Affordable Agility Set.
 Though with Lord Anson, you’ll only get cones and rods, which is perfect if you’re just looking to train your dog to jump, weave, or cross over.